ziqihuangg/Awesome-Generative-Visual-Reasoning/README.md

 Within this repository, we collect works that aim to answer some critical questions in this field, such as:

 - **Tasks**: What does correctness demand — a unique endpoint, any admissible one, or none at all — and does the constraint come from the world or from a stipulated rule?
 Which cells has the field left empty?
+- **Fit**: Which of those tasks actually need visual content to be generated, and which are better solved in text or symbols and merely drawn afterwards?
 - **Sources**: Where does a method's reasoning competence come from, and what can it therefore never get right?
 - **Carriers**: In what medium is the intermediate state written — language, structured symbols, visual states, continuous latents, or the generation itself — and what does each medium structurally fail to express?
 - **Read-out**: A generated image or video does not announce its answer.
 What extracts it, and how reliable is that extractor?